 Communicating with your designer

 I have worked with people that have previously used designers where something didn't work.
 They come to me unsure if I can help and scared about yet another designer not solving their problem.
-It's also happened to me when working with a client and it didn't work out.
-We didn't connect, I was unsure what how to handle the situation and it was challenging for both of us.
+It's also happened to me when I started setting up for myself and it didn't always work out.
+We didn't connect, I was unsure how to handle the situation and it was challenging for both of us.
 However, I have learnt a few things along the way, because how to give the best service is to learn from mistakes!
 Designers and anyone you will work with don't understand right away what you want.
 They should be sending you questionnaires and also not just saying "yes I will change that", but tell you what they recommend.

 - Make sure that you are honest and explain why you don't like something.
 It's your business and important that you love it and see where it's going.

 - Explain to them what feels right and what doesn't feel right about.